DignitySAMP/vilt-images/README.md

     - only show uploads to the user who uploaded them
       - make a config setting for this (protect_demo_application)

+  - image tags?
+    - can be used for better 'similar' images?
+    - show as little cards in the design?

   - template
+    - ux friendliness, cta best practices, ...
     - dark mode
     - responsivity